google-marketing-solutions/argon/README.md

 #### Report:

-Note: Argon does not support pre-existing reports, as they can cause issues.
+Note: Argon does not support pre-existing reports, as they can cause hard-to-debug issues.
 Kindly create a new report as detailed below, and do not change the Dimension/Metrics/Events selections once Argon has started ingesting files.
-Always create a new Report, if you want to change the data you need.
+Always create a new Report, if you want to change the data or values you need.

 *   Choose the necessary report template in "Offline Reporting".
 *   Choose the "CSV" File type.
-*   Ensure a "Date" or "Activity Date/Time" field is selected in Dimensions.
 *   Select the required Dimensions, Metrics, and Rich Media Events.
 *   Add the service account's email address to the "Share with > +add people", and use the "Link" option.
-*   If you want historical data to be ingested for the first time, select the appropriate Date Range of "Last N days".
+*   If you want historical data to be backfilled for the first time, select the appropriate backfill Date Range with "Custom".
 *   Save and run the report.
 *   Now, edit the report again, and select a Date Range of "Yesterday".
 *   Activate the Schedule for repeats "Daily" every "1 day" and choose a